 The championship game is Monday, April 3.
 Learn more at phoenixfinalfour.com.

 - NCAA Final Four Fan Fest.
 The festival — running Friday, March 31, through Monday, April 3 — features youth clinics, giveaways, autograph signings and more.
 Noon to 8 p.m.
 Friday; 10 a.m. to 8 p.m.
 Saturday; 11 a.m. to 8 p.m.
 Sunday; noon to 6 p.m.
 Monday.
-Phoenix Convention Center, 100 N. Third St. $8-$10; free for ages 12 and younger with a ticketed adult; student discounts available.
+Phoenix Convention Center, 100 N. Third St. $8-$10 (save 50 percent on adult tickets by using promo code RAKKIDS); free for ages 12 and younger with a ticketed adult; student discounts available.

 - March Madness Music Festival.
 The free nightly concerts are performed Friday, March 31, through Sunday, April 2.
 4-10 p.m.
 Friday; 2-10:30 p.m.
 Saturday; 3-10 p.m.
 Sunday in Margaret T. Hance Park, 1134 N. Central Ave., Phoenix.

 - Reese’s Final Four Friday.
 Watch the Final Four teams practice from 11 a.m. to 3 p.m., then see the College All-Star Game at 3:30 p.m.
 Friday, March 31.
 Free.
 University of Phoenix Stadium, 1 Cardinals Drive, Glendale.

 - Final Four Dribble.
 Thousands of children will get an official NCAA basketball to dribble along a route to the Fan Fest entrance at the Phoenix Convention Center.
 It’s free, but preregistration is required.
 11 a.m.
 Sunday, April 2.
 Heritage Square, 113 N. Sixth St.